Board Attributes – Leadership and Engagement Competencies

 This mini-series, Genius is addressing the three “Board Attributes” topics of Competence, Commitment, and Character.

-To keep reading easy, Competence has been split into three Articles – Within the Role, Leadership and Engagement, 21st Century & Governance Competence
+To keep reading easy, Competence has been split into three Articles –, Leadership and Engagement (this article),

 Board Attributes addresses, within the physical people appointed to the Board, their collective personalities, and how these factors impact on Board effectiveness.